datanav/docs/technical/webcrm-keap.rst

      - "string"

-Webcrm Persons to Keap Contacts
+WebCRM Persons to Keap Contacts
 -------------------------------
-Every Webcrm Persons will be synchronized with a Keap Contacts.
+Every WebCRM Persons will be synchronized with a Keap Contacts.

-Once a link between a Webcrm Persons and a Keap Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Persons and a Keap Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Persons and a Keap Contacts:
+The following properties are synchronized between a WebCRM Persons and a Keap Contacts:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Persons Property
+   * - WebCRM Persons Property
      - Keap Contacts Property
      - Keap Data Type
    * - PersonTitle